VincenzoRocchi/italian-gaap-kpi-analyzer/README.md

 ## License

-This project is licensed under the terms in the `LICENSE` file (e.g., MIT License - to be added).
-See `LICENSE` for more information.
+This project is licensed under the terms detailed in the [LICENSE](./LICENSE) file.

 ## Contributing